idiidk/kahoot-api/README.md

 # Kahoot API

-An API for the kahoot.it quiz platform.
-Includes all the features of [kahoot-tools](https://github.com/idiidk/kahoot-tools)
+An API for the kahoot.it quiz platform. ~~Includes~~ Will include all the features of [kahoot-tools](https://github.com/idiidk/kahoot-tools)

 ## Installation